c6o/docs/content/references/appengine.md

 | prompts   | [Prompt](#Prompt)[] | A list of questions to ask the user.

 > [!PROTIP]
-> `prompts` can be an array of prompts, or a single prompt.
+> `prompts` can be an array of prompts or a single prompt.

 #### Section Example